SaltyGoo/saltygoo.github.io/pages/fantasylandgenerator.md

     'mischievous IMPS',
     'noble houses',
     'arcane wards',
+    'holy laws',

   ];
   gen_data['cityhazard'] = [
-    'are owned by a kingpin betting against you', 'could shock you',
+    'are set against you by a crime lord',
+    'could shock you',
     'might end up corrupted by DEMONS',
     'are used to spy on you',